morphman86/nt_nd_translator/README.md

 ### Configuration

 Before running the application, you'll need to configure your OpenAI API key.
-Create a file named `settings.py` and add the following:
+Rename `settings example.py` to `settings.py` or create a new file by that name and add the following:

 ```python
 OPENAI_API_KEY = 'your-api-key-here'  # Replace with your actual API key